-Ahmed is describing the fear as a tool of governance out of the viewpoint von O’Connolly. „In this model […] fear would be the promise of civil society and the elimination of fear.“ (Ahmed: 71) The state is describing a scenario without a funktional state as bad and dangerous and something fearsome, following this, the people are giving up a little bit of their freedom (paying taxes; have to act according to the law;…) but in return they get more or less guaranteed safety from the government, that the society is safe, as well from outside as from the inside.
-Ahmed herself doesn’t want to analyse fear out of the ‚governmental tool’ perspective and is offering a different viewpoint.
-She states that „the language of fear involves the intensification of threats which works to create a distinction between those who are ‚under threat‘ and those who threaten’.“ (Ahmed: 72) The individuals who feel threatened are moving more together, because shared risk is producing a ‚binding force‘ as Beck is describing it (Ahmed: 72).
+Ahmed is describing the fear as a tool of governance drawing on? out of the viewpoint von O’Connolly. „In this model […] fear would be the promise of civil society and the elimination of fear.“ (Ahmed: 71) The state is describing a scenario without a functional state as bad and dangerous and something fearsome, following this, the people are giving up a little bit of their freedom (paying taxes; have to act according to the law;…) but in return they get more or less guaranteed safety from the government, that the society is safe, as well from outside as from the inside.
+Ahmed herself doesn’t want to analyse fear as a ‚governmental tool’ and is offering a different viewpoint.
+She states that „the language of fear involves the intensification of threats which works to create a distinction between those who are ‚under threat‘ and those who threaten’.“ (Ahmed: 72) The individuals who feel threatened are moving more together, because shared risk is producing a ‚binding force‘ as Ulrich Beck is describing it (Ahmed: 72).
 At the same time, their bodies are producing one bigger body which excludes all objects and bodies who are presenting the threat.
-These bodies often have nothing more to do with the ‚threat‘ than some small often phenotypical features (Islam - Arab - Terrorist).
+These bodies often have nothing more to do with the ‚threat‘ than some perceived small often phenotypical features historically associated with …(Islam - Arab - Terrorist).
 Such kind of associations are shrinking the bodies of people who are seen as threat, because they are now seen as fearsome.
-At the beginning of the Covid-19 pandemic, when the virus was starting to spread in European countries, you could see a similar effect with asian people.
-In Germany, there where many cases of asian looking people who were not let into restaurants, because they have the fearsome attributes of the deadly virus, or how Donald Trump likes to call it the ‚China virus‘.
+At the beginning of the Covid-19 pandemic, when the virus was starting to spread in European countries, you could see a similar effect with Asian people.
+In Germany, there were many cases of Asian looking people who were not let into restaurants, because they have the fearsome attributes of the deadly virus, or how Donald Trump likes to call it the ‚China virus‘.
 Exactly such kind of language and association lets the bodies of the ‚threatening people‘ shrink while the bodies of the ‚threatened people‘ are coming closer together (which sometimes even creates the possibility to extend his body to the range of the group body).
-From the viewpoint of the tool of governance one can find many examples for the more or less voluntarily restriction of the own freedom in return for the promise of ‚being safe’ from the virus on part of the government (lockdown, social distancing, curfew,…).
+Nice example From the viewpoint of the tool of governance one can find many examples for the more or less voluntarily restriction of the own freedom in return for the promise of ‚being safe’ from the virus on part of the government (lockdown, social distancing, curfew,…).

+Good answers – try to take up the language Ahmed offers, so economy of affect, rather than images or merely messages…